Quick Summary

 What Should AEO Practitioners Actually Do?

-In one line: Diversify citation tracking across all five platforms, prioritize Claude visibility now, and prepare for ad-adjacent ChatGPT placements.
+Summary: Diversify citation tracking across all five platforms, prioritize Claude visibility now, and prepare for ad-adjacent ChatGPT placements.

-The combined challengers now hold 23% of the referral market and that share is compounding.
-A 23% share that converts at 5x to 11x organic search rates is not a side channel.
-Statcounter’s CEO described the market as entering a completely new phase, and the data backs that up.
-Optimizing for one AI platform when share is fragmenting this quickly is the same mistake brands made when they over-indexed on Facebook organic reach in 2015.
+| Stop treating ChatGPT as the only AEO platform | The combined challengers now hold 23% of the referral market and that share is compounding.
+A 23% share that converts at 5x to 11x organic search rates is not a side channel. |

 Most AEO tracking workflows were built around ChatGPT and Perplexity.
 Claude is now a real citation surface with high-intent traffic and an explicit no-ads commitment that makes citations more valuable per impression.
 Test your top 25 commercial queries inside Claude directly.
 Track which sources Claude cites, where your brand appears, and which competitors are showing up where you should be.
 Most teams have never run this audit.

-In one line: AI search is fragmenting the same way social media fragmented, and the winners will be brands built for all five platforms.
+Summary: AI search is fragmenting the same way social media fragmented, and the winners will be brands built for all five platforms.

 The dynamic playing out across ChatGPT, Gemini, Perplexity, Copilot, and Claude is structurally similar to what happened to social media between 2012 and 2018.
 Facebook was the dominant platform.
 Brands optimized exclusively for Facebook.
 Then organic reach declined, Instagram, TikTok, LinkedIn, and X all carved out durable audiences, and the brands that survived were the ones that diversified before the decline became obvious.